-I am a mother to three daughters, five grandchildren and two great grandchildren.
-Having faced many challenges both great and small, I suffered many hardships along the way .... all of which has made me stronger and more independent ... and I am grateful to be alive.
+I am a mother to three daughters, five grandchildren (another on the way) and two great grandchildren.
+Having faced many challenges both great and small, I suffered many hardships along the way .... all of which has made me stronger and more independent ...
+I am grateful to be alive and well.

 My life has taught me to be courageous and confident.
 Where others have turned negative, I have remained hopeful and positive ... traits that I instilled in my girls ... in which I am so very proud of them.

 Life is a journey and I have not been afraid to explore many of the possibilities that came along the way.
 Life has also been a puzzle, a maze and a mystery filled with experiences and adventures, which has inspired me to write a book about some of them.
 Writing has always been a part of me, including a published work of nonfiction in 1990.
 I suppose it always shall ...

 I discovered graphic design and web site building in 1996 and have enjoyed exploring my creative side which I built up into a side domain hosting business.
 Through time that has dwindled with all the free social media.

 I am semi-retired from a 30 year career in the real estate industry, beginning in 1991.
 Having been laid off due to covid-19 in November 2020, I am actively seeking part-time employment in my field of knowledge and experiences.